Detailed tutorial on how to change the SSH Port

 Fail2ban settings

-Fail2ban works to scan all of the log files to ban the IPs with any malicious actions, password failures, SSH logins, exploitations, etc., use it to update the rules.
+Fail2ban scan all of the log files and ban the IPs with any malicious actions, password failures, SSH logins, exploitations, etc., use it to update the rules.

-- Now, type the following command for restarting SSHD services:
+Step 1: Type the following command to restart SSHD services:

 # service sshd reload